Rakhmanov/immich-in-lxc/README.md

 # Immich with CUDA/ROCm Support in LXC (w/o Docker)

-A complete guide for installing Immich in LXC, VM, or bare-metal without Docker, but with
+A complete guide for installing Immich in LXC, VM, or bare-metal without Docker.

+Supports:
+- Upgrades
-- **CUDA/ROCm support for machine-learning** (if one choose so),
+- CUDA/ROCm support for machine-learning,
-- **hardware acceleration for transcoding**,
+- Hardware acceleration for transcoding,
-- **HEIF, RAW, and JXL support**,
+- HEIF, RAW, and JXL support,
-- Experimental Intel iGPU/dGPU/NPU support for machine-learning (if one choose so),
-- easy and fast upgrade, and
-- accessible proxy settings for PyPi and NPM registry.
+- Proxy settings for PyPi and NPM registry.

-## Introduction
+# Introduction

 [Immich](https://github.com/immich-app/immich) is a

 > High performance self-hosted photo and video management solution

-I really like Immich and its coherent experience across both mobile and web.
-However, the official Documents only provides Docker installation guide, which is less than ideal for a LXC user.
-But, in fairness to Immich, not providing a bare-metal installation guide can be justified, as it is more than a simple binary and does require some efforts to set up in current state.

-**This guide is heavily inspired by another guide [Immich Native](https://github.com/arter97/immich-native), and the install script & service files are modified from the ones in that repo.
-KUDO to its author, arter97!**
+This fork of a https://github.com/loeeeee/immich-in-lxc which itself was heavily inspired by another project [Immich Native](https://github.com/arter97/immich-native), and the install script & service files are modified from the ones in that repo.
+KUDO to its author, arter97!
 Compared to Immich Native, this repo additionally offers the support for CUDA-accelerated machine learning and (out-of-box) support for processing HEIF, i.e. common smart phone image format, and RAW, i.e. common fancy big camera image format, images.

-### Why hardware acceleration?

-> I paid for the whole Speedometer, I'm gonna use the whole Speedometer.
->
-> -- Abraham Lincoln

-Jokes aside, hardware acceleration really helps during importing library containing many videos, or live photos (essentially a photo and video bundle), or when one would like to switch to or test out a bigger and better machine learning model to improve smart search or face search functionality, which requires a redo of the entire indexing process.
-However, during current stage and foreseeable future, the heavy work of generating thumbnails will remain on using SIMD commands on CPU, and cannot be accelerated by GPU.

-Lastly, by using this repo, one could reliably set up a hardware-accelerated Immich instance without much hassle.
-So why not.

-## Immich Components

 <details>
-<summary>Not so important</summary>
+<summary>Immich Components</summary>

 - Immich
     - Web Server